Satloff/resy_api/README.md

 * urllib

-### Install
+### install

-from within the local clone of git directory:
+from within the resy directory
-    #install the local package
+    # do standard local pip install
     pip install .

 ## Usage